Phone-GWP-group

 Cut down on wastage

-Every damaged component that cannot be used costs money.
+Every damaged component that can’t be used costs money.
 Every unfinished product costs money.
-Every item returned by your customers costs money – and hurts your brand and business reputation.
+Every item returned by your customers costs money and hurts your brand’s reputation.

-It is therefore essential to protect items when being stored (picking bins) and when being moved (handling totes).
+It is therefore essential to protect items when being stored with picking bins and when being moved with handling totes.

-And whilst it is also understandable that mistakes can and will occur, if this becomes too frequent then getting to the root cause and identifying a fix (either training / recruitment, new processes, equipment etc.) is critical.
+Whilst it is also understandable that mistakes can and will occur, if this becomes too frequent, then getting to the root cause and identifying a fix is critical, either for training and recruitment, new processes, equipment, etc.

-Most of the above points can be directly related to avoiding manufacturing downtime.
-And there are a number of ways downtime can occur – and be avoided.
+Most of the above points relate directly to avoiding manufacturing downtime, and there are several ways to prevent it.

-For example, not maintaining machines can lead to breakdowns which halt production lines.
+For example, failing to maintain machines can lead to breakdowns that halt production lines.

-Staff picking the wrong components (potentially because of poor organisation) can mean production is slowed whilst the correct items are being found.
-Similarly, if components do not make it to the production line in good time this can also cause delay.
+Staff picking the wrong components, potentially due to poor organisation, can slow production whilst the correct items are found.
+Similarly, if components do not reach the production line in time, this can also cause a delay.

-This is in addition to having multi-skilled staff that can be flexible, and work on different sections of your manufacturing to help cope with bottlenecks in particular areas when required or to cope with planned or unplanned absences.
+This is an addition to having multi-skilled staff who can be flexible and work across different sections of your manufacturing to help cope with bottlenecks in particular areas when required, or with planned or unplanned absences.

 Manufacturing efficiency